Skip to content

 Recommendation

-- Management on an AZ — A good fit for organizations that want isolated AZs: each AZ has its own management cluster, and the control plane manages only that AZ (not multiple AZs).
+• Management on an AZ: A good fit for organizations that want isolated AZs: each AZ hosts its own management plane, and that plane manages only that AZ (not multiple AZs).
 Suited to security requirements where strict isolation between AZs is needed.

-- Management outside the AZ — A good fit for orchestrating multiple AZs at scale from a single control plane, and for redundancy (management is independent of any workload AZ).
+• Management outside the AZ: A good fit for orchestrating multiple AZs at scale from a single management plane on a dedicated management cluster, and for redundancy (management is independent of any workload AZ).

 Hyperconverged vs decoupled